How to change your country and unblock any Netflix library using a VPN

 If you want to use Surfshark on a platform where the app is not available (some Smart TVs, Apple TV or a console), you can either set up the VPN directly in your router or use a feature called "Smart DNS".
 The configuration with the latter is slightly more complicated since you need to change your DNS servers, but once it's done it lets you access American Netflix and a bunch of other US streaming services without using any apps at all.
 Other regions are unfortunately not supported at this time but we're hoping they will be added in the future.

-One final thing that we really liked with Surfshark is that it allows you to use the VPN on an unlimited amount of simultaneous devices.
-Other VPN companies usually limit this to between 5 and 10.
+One final thing that we really liked, and that makes Surfshark the best VPN for Netflix, is that it allows you to use the VPN on an unlimited amount of simultaneous devices.
+Other companies usually limit this to between 5 and 10 screens.
 This is a really useful feature if you have a large family who all have multiple devices or if you want to share the VPN with friends.

 All in all, Surfshark provides the best value for money when it comes to unblocking movies and TV shows online and that combined with the number of libraries it gives you access to makes it our top choice for Netflix streaming.

 Price: from 2.49 USD per month (click here to see the current deal)